jbinkley60/Kodi-Export/README.md

-# Kodi CSV export addon
+# Kodi CSV Export addon
 An addon for Kodi which allows selective CSV exporting of Kodi video and music database data.